 Hidden beneath the surface of Mt.
 Hood is an ice cave hundreds of feet deep and 50 feet in diameter in some places.
 Explore what is the largest ice cave complex in the Lower 48, … Continued

+That’s right!
+When you Shop PBS from any Shop PBS link on the SOPTV website, you are supporting Southern Oregon Public Television with every purchase.
 With a fantastic selection of quality DVDs, Books, CDs, and even apparel, there’s something for everyone at ShopPBS.org, so why wait?
 Click the image to the left!

 Protect My Public Media

 Protect My Public Media is a collaboration of local public radio and television stations, national distributors, producers, viewers, listeners and others who support a strong public media in the United States.
 The goal of the campaign is to activate our audiences to support federal funding for public media by taking a stand for the local stations and programs they love.
 Please click the image to the left to join in this effort.

 Maryland Rep. Elijah E. Cummings died early Thursday due to complications from longstanding health challenges, his congressional office said.
 He was 68.

 - Syria and impeachment put Trump on defensive as House condemns pullout

 President Trump on Wednesday dismissed criticism of his withdrawal from northeast Syria and the ensuing Turkish incursion, but a bipartisan vote in the House condemned his action.
 The fallout comes as …

 - Trump rule may mean 1 million kids lose automatic free lunch

 The U.S. Department of Agriculture has released details of an analysis that found that as many as 982,000 children could be affected by the change.
 About half would have to pay a reduced price of 40 c …